microsoft/PowerShellGetReal/AD-PowerShell-Lab/Labs/Module7.md

 $speech.SpeakAsync(“Invoking speech using .NET”)
 ```

-Of you can read in a text file:
+Or you can read in a text file:

 ```PowerShell
 $SpeechText = gc -path C:\scripts\read_me.txt